Alexander Dennis Enviro300: Second generation (2007–2015)

 In late 2007 Alexander Dennis introduced a second generation version of Enviro300 which featured styling cues similar to the Enviro200 Dart and the Enviro400.
 It had a single-piece windscreen covering the destination display (no longer a peaked roof dome similar to the Marshall Capital and the MCV Stirling).
-It was also available on MAN 18.240/18.250 and Volvo B7RLE chassis.
-The second generation Enviro300 was far more successful sales wise than its predecessor, with Arriva, FirstGroup and Stagecoach purchasing examples.
+In addition to being available as an integral bus, it was also available on MAN 18.240/18.250, Volvo B7RLE and Scania K230UB chassis.
+The second generation Enviro300 was far more successful sales wise than its predecessor, with Arriva, the FirstGroup and Stagecoach purchasing examples.